f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 :red:`SSL Orchestrator > Configuration`.

 .. image:: ../images/module1-45.png
+   :scale: 50 %
    :align: center

 If this is the first
-time accessing SSLO in a new BIG-IP build, the Guided Configuration UI will automatically load and deploy the built-in SSLO package as shown below.
+time accessing SSLO in a new BIG-IP build, the guided configuration UI will automatically load and deploy the built-in SSLO package as shown below.

 .. image:: ../images/module1-1.png
    :align: center
+   :scale: 50

 Configuration review and prerequisites